autarch/metagodoc/README.md

 <https://godoc.org/gopkg.in/olivere/elastic.v6>.
 This is so huge that Chrome
 has trouble scrolling it sanely.

 And finding anything in it is really difficult.
-Now, in part, that's the fault of the package author.
+Now, in part, the onus to improve this is on the package author.
 Splitting this one package up into multiple packages would greatly improve the presentation.

 However, it would still be nice to allow package authors more control over the presentation of their documentation.